 The state of being settled.

-Short for "settled form" day.
-It's the day your dæmon settled: either the day you discovered what became their settled form, or, more commonly, the day you decided to "declare" settledom and announce it as your settled form.
+The day your dæmon settled: either in the sense of the day you discovered the settled form, or, more commonly, the day you decided to "declare" settledom and announce your settled form.

-A person and/or dæmon who has a form that has been comfortable and fitting for a long time, but doesn't consider their personality settled.
-Compare "settling".
+A person who has a form that has been fitting for a long time but does not consider their personality settled, or their daemon.
+Compare "to settle".